David Miller (sociologist)

 David Miller (born 1964) is a British sociologist whose research and publications focus on Islamophobia and propaganda.
-Miller was Professor of Sociology at the University of Strathclyde (2004–2011) and the University of Bath (2011–2018) and was Professor of Political Sociology at the University of Bristol (2018-2021).
-He is the co-founder and co-director of the non-profit company Public Interest Investigations (PII), which runs two projects, Spinwatch and Powerbase.
+Miller was Professor of Sociology at the University of Strathclyde (2004–2011) and the University of Bath (2011–2018) and was Professor of Political Sociology at the University of Bristol (2018–2021).
+He is the co-founder and co-director of the non-profit company Public Interest Investigations (PII).

-One of his lectures at the University of Bristol led to complaints, including from students, with allegations of antisemitism and the spreading of conspiracy theories.
+One of his lectures at the University of Bristol led to complaints, including from students, alleging that he had engaged in antisemitism and spreading conspiracy theories.
 Although Miller was, according to Jonathan Cook in Mondoweiss, cleared of the allegations, a further investigation was launched as a result of comments he made about both Israel and Jewish student groups.
-The investigation found that Miller's comments were not unlawful but his employment by the university was terminated in October 2021 because it was deemed he had not met the standards of behaviour expected of staff.
+The investigation found that Miller's comments were not unlawful, but his employment by the university was terminated in October 2021 because it was deemed he had not met the standards of behaviour expected of staff.
+On 5 February 2024, an employment tribunal found that Miller was unfairly dismissed and subjected to discrimination because his "anti-Zionist beliefs qualified as a philosophical belief and as a protected characteristic pursuant to section 10 Equality Act 2010".